Thank you! We’ve received your message and will contact you soon.

 • user device properties: type and model, screen size, etc.

-How is Bidstream Data Collected?
+How is Bidstream Data Collected in Real Time Bidding?

-So, step one of basically any digital RTB auction is a user visiting the website/app.
+Step #1.
+Basically, any digital RTB auction is a user visiting the website/app.

 *champagne to all the participants*